I’m a Celebrity disaster as ITV cancels Monday night’s episode

 Fans expecting to catch up with contestants will be left feeling disappointed

-I’m a Celebrity fans tuning in for tonight’s episode will be very disappointed.
+I’m a Celebrity fans tuning in to ITV for tonight’s episode will be very disappointed.

 On Friday (25 November), the first live show of this year’s series was cancelled for the first time ever as a “precautionary” measure due to Storm Arwen.

-These measures were extended with ITV announcing that Saturday (26 November) and Sunday’s (28 November) episodes were also cancelled.
+Due to extreme weather conditionswin Wales, where the show is produced, ITV announced that Saturday (26 November) and Sunday’s (28 November) episodes were also cancelled.

 In the episodes place were a compilation of highlights from previous series.